CycloneDX/guides/SBOM/en/0x40-BOM_Coverage_Maturity_Quality.md

 </div>

 CycloneDX highly encourages organizations to exceed the NTIA minimum elements whenever possible.
-Suggestions for other types of data will vary by use case, but generally should include (but not limited to):
+Suggestions for other types of data will vary by use case but generally should include:

 | **Field**            | **CycloneDX Field**                    | **Description**                                                                                                                            |